This healthy Seven-Layer Taco Dip is the perfect dish to take to a Super Bowl Party or family gathering!

 Layer 1: Refried beans – look for low sodium, and a short ingredient list of items you can pronounce (I used Amy’s Organic, Low-Sodium, Traditional Refried Pinto Beans).
 The can is also BPA-free!

-Layer 2: Yogurt with homemade taco seasoning (I use Gimme Some Oven’s taco seasoning recipe) – I used plain coconut milk yogurt (I have to avoid dairy).
+Layer 2: Yogurt with homemade taco seasoning (I use Red & Honey’s Taco Seasoning Recipe) – I used plain coconut milk yogurt (I have to avoid dairy).
 You could also use plain yogurt, plain greek yogurt, or sour cream here (you get a dose of probiotics if you use yogurt!).

 Layer 3: A chunky, homemade guacamole.
 Fresh ingredients, lots of lime.
 Cilantro-lover?
 Add tons!